 One week every summer brings in children from our church and surrounding community to teach them about Jesus.
 The week is filled with Bible lessons, crafts, singing and lots of fun games.

 Fairfax Baptist Temple has a large and vibrant Teen Group that provides exciting and challenging opportunities for young people to grow spiritually, make good Christian friends, serve the Lord, and have fun!
-Teenagers meet each Sunday morning during the Bible Study Fellowship hour starting at 9.00 AM, and on Wednesday nights at 7:00 PM for CrossFlow.
+We have named our group Catalyst, and we seek to instill in the young people an attitude of creating change without compromise in our culture.
+Teenagers meet each Sunday morning during the Bible Study Fellowship hour starting at 9.00 AM, and most Wednesday nights at 7:00 PM.

 Major activities through the year range from a summer camp at the Wilds in North Carolina, to a foreign missions trip, a visit to a leading Christian college and an annual Teen Crusade that includes teenagers from the surrounding community in a week of team competitions and spiritual challenges.
 Interspersed with these big events are monthly outings that include go-karting, pizza nights, sports nights, scavenger hunts, banquets, cookouts, and one surprisingly popular stay awake all night and play in the gym event appropriately called “Insomnia.”